McIlroy leads Italian Open on next year’s Ryder Cup course

 ”By forcing people to play more conservative off the tee, I think that helps the Europeans a little bit.”

-Donald, Bjørn, the Molinari brothers, McIlroy, Hovland, Fitzpatrick and Tyrrell Hatton ate dinner together Wednesday.
+Donald, Bjorn, the Molinari brothers, McIlroy, Hovland, Fitzpatrick and Tyrrell Hatton ate dinner together Wednesday.

 ”It was good,” McIlroy said, ”to catch up and talk about the golf course.”